- The Fiscal

 - What You

 Every month the U.S. Treasury releases data on the federal budget, including the current deficit.
-Here is the data for November 2018, which was the second month of fiscal year 2019.
+The following contains budget data for November 2019, which was the second month of fiscal year (FY) 2020.